-A highlight within the CSR report is our most recent philanthropic partnership with America's Grow-a-Row (AGAR), a not-for-profit organization that grows and gleans fresh, healthy fruits and vegetables that are donated to those suffering from hunger or living in areas that lack reliable access to fresh, affordable produce.
-In each of February 2023 and February 2024, we donated \$250,000 to AGAR, which results in the planting, growing, harvesting and distribution of 1.25 million servings per year of fresh produce to communities in need across the United States.
-In addition, during the 2023 harvest season in New Jersey, we held five volunteer days at AGAR in which employees helped to harvest more than 127,000 pounds of fresh produce that was donated to those in need.
+A highlight within the CSR report is our philanthropic partnership with America's Grow-a-Row (AGAR).
+As a leading manufacturer of high quality, well known food brands, we believe we can make a difference in the community by supporting causes and organizations that promote food security and education to ensure those in need have access to safe and nutritious food.
+AGAR is a not-for-profit organization that grows and gleans fresh, healthy fruits and vegetables that are donated to those suffering from hunger or living in areas that lack reliable access to fresh, affordable produce.
+In each of February 2023, February 2024 and January 2025, we donated \$250,000 to AGAR, which results in the planting, growing, harvesting and distribution of 1.25 million servings per year of fresh produce to communities in need across the United States.
+In addition, during the harvest season in New Jersey, we hold volunteer days at AGAR in which our employees help harvest fresh produce that is donated to those in need.

-Fiscal 2024
+Fiscal 2025